portland-dsa/website-hugo/content/what-were-up-to.md

 ## Educational Videos

 * [What is Socialism 101] (https://youtu.be/LmOzbeaYHNQ): An introductory video series to Democratic Socialism
-* Portland DSA Red Talks (link): Short lectures given at DSA general meetings on a variety of topics of the Red persuasion
+* [Portland DSA Red Talks] (https://youtu.be/fCUAIjyoI5Q): Short lectures given at DSA general meetings on a variety of topics of the Red persuasion

 ## Portland DSA Medium Articles